Time Lord rock: History

 to begin writing songs about Doctor Who, dubbing the resulting genre "Time Lord Rock" (abbreviated to "Trock", after the "Wrock" abbreviation used for wizard rock).
-Charlie McDonnell, also a fan, did the same, and released an acoustic video performance of "Blink" on YouTube.
+Charlotte McDonnell (formerly Charlie McDonnell), also a fan, did the same, and released an acoustic video performance of "Blink" on YouTube.
 Combined with the Scottish vloggers Liam Dryden and Chris Beattie, they formed the first Time Lord rock band, Chameleon Circuit.

 Time Lord rock performers are usually British or Australian.
 Chicago-based Time Crash may have been the first American band playing in the genre.
 In 2013 Legs Nose Robinson became a trock-rocking American band picking up the new genre and broad in range. "references to the series, while present, are subtle, with styles ranging from glam-tinged rock to a burlesque reminiscent of Kurt Weill."